We’re hearing a lot these days about Platelet-Rich Plasma, or PRP, and its potentially unlimited benefits in wound healing and skin rejuvenation.

 - Fundamental knowledge of the wound healing process.

-- Learn about the medical history of PRP use and how it’s now being used in cosmetic medicine.
+- The medical history of PRP use and how it’s now being used in cosmetic medicine.

-- Education on how PRP can be used to generate soft tissue and collagen, while also firming and improving skin tone.
+- How PRP can be used to generate soft tissue and collagen, while also firming and improving skin tone.

 - Understand treatments and options for individual skin types and ages.

 - Protocol for drawing blood, placing it in the centrifuge and separating its different components.